-Ian Runge has spent a professional lifetime as an engineer and economist in the resources industry and related capital intensive industries.
+Ian Runge is an engineer and economist, spending most of his career in the resources industry and related capital intensive industries.
 The products from these industries are the backbone of the world economy; they provide the essentials for life in all economies and underpin the sophisticated lifestyles enjoyed by the advanced world.
 Yet the efforts, skills, and technology that go to find, produce, refine, and transport these goods are hardly known (and more often than not, unappreciated) outside these industries themselves.

 Ian Runge started his professional career as an engineer focussed on using computers to improve the efficiency of mines and the equipment used within them.
 He started a company, RPMGlobal Holdings Ltd (prev: Runge Limited) that continues to lead the world in mining technology and (along with other companies in this field) has been instrumental in improving mining efficiencies and reducing costs in ways not conceivable in the pre-computer era.
 Despite demand for the products of mining continuing to grow, despite mineral deposits getting deeper and more complex, despite the need to exploit lower grade ores, and despite increased environmental and safety imposts, the traded prices of almost all commodities continue to decline.
 The world is indeed well served by this industry and the practitioners within it.